 The tasks that service dogs provide for the benefit of individuals with different kinds of disabilities have a great positive impact on their lives and help them deal with daily challenges.
-These tasks must be directly related to the individual’s disability, that is why choosing the “right” service dog is of utmost importance for the training to succeed and for both sides to develop a strong bond.
+These tasks must be directly related to the individual’s disability, which is why choosing the “right” service dog is of utmost importance for the training to succeed and for both sides to develop a strong bond.

 There are some essential innate features that must be a part of the service animal’s character, so that he/she can become a good service dog.
 Some of these are: